ops-guru/OG-MCP-Server-build-kit/docs/build-mcp-servers-guide.md

    - Do not proceed until local testing is successful

 3. **Cursor Integration**
-   - IMPORTANT: After creating the server, you MUST help the user set up the server in Cursor
+   ⚠️ **CRITICAL CONFIGURATION RULES**:
+   - The MCP configuration file is a GLOBAL file at `~/.cursor/mcp.json`
+   - NEVER create an mcp.json file in the project directory
+   - ALWAYS check if the global file exists before modifying
+   - ALWAYS preserve existing server configurations
+   - ALWAYS use `mcpServers` as the root key
-   - Guide them through Step 6 to create/update their `~/.cursor/mcp.json`
+   - Guide them through modifying their global `~/.cursor/mcp.json`
    - Help them verify the installation is working

 4. **Optional: Publishing**